maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 in the current world, but not for this NuGet marketplace.
 People have to configure its feed in their environment.
 What's the incentive to do that?

-### NuGet.org must become less valuable
+### NuGet.org is too good to switch away from

 The only incentive as a consumer I see, is being forced to start using a NuGet marketplace.
 And that can only be done when NuGet.org becomes less valuable.
 If all of the open source packages I use, whether free or paid, are on this NuGet marketplace, I will configure the feed to consume them.
-If NuGet.org keeps giving me Automapper, Autofac, IdentityServer and all that, why will I bother with this NuGet marketplace as a consumer?
+If NuGet.org keeps giving me Automapper, Autofac, IdentityServer and all that, why should I bother with this NuGet marketplace as a consumer?

 A NuGet marketplace will have to provide free open source packages as well.
 Much like in the JVM world folks are using both [Maven Central](https://search.maven.org/) and [JCenter](https://bintray.com/bintray/jcenter)